morenathan/simple-ddg-nosidebar/README.md

 # Helping My Web Be Calmer
-<p>These are just some user CSS files that make my life easier.
-I have autism and part of it is being easily distractted.
-When I find a page with something that will improve it for me I use the browser tools and Stylus to remove it.</p>
-<p>Those little tidbits becomes a "simple" css addition.
-They get submitted for others if they find them useful.</p>
+<p>To help me focus on sites that may be visited regularly I'll make small changes.
+These are meant to be as minimally invasive to the overall site as possible and help the readability.
+Also, when a site breaks the ability to easily shrink/grows causing me to horizontal scroll it's important for me to find and fix such bad design.</p>
+<p>These user CSS files attempt to make my life better by doing the above.
+Each file is broken up by site and function.
+I try not to have any two changes in a single file and instead have a set of building blocks.</p>
+<p>If you find any of these building blocks userful, please feel free to use them!
+Or, reuse them with fixes if they need them.
+If you find something that could be improved I'll be happy to accept a pull request.
+I know there are aspects of pages that are constantly changing or are specific to certain variables.</p>
+- Nathan